ackertyson/dock-ops/README.md

 development, particularly using Docker Compose.
 It includes shorthand for many common development and deployment commands.

+Tab completion is available for base commands and for parameters of many of those commands.
+See SHELL COMPLETION and COMMAND EQUIVALENTS sections below.

 But it's not merely about succinctness!
 The coolest feature is arguably that you can configure how `docker-compose` commands are formulated on a per-project basis (*and* per-mode, i.e., development/production/etc.), specifying which YAML